Earth Notes: Viridor Beddington ERF Visit (2026)

 Coda

-I had no sharpener for my pencils, and so took away a Viridor green plastic wheelie bin sharpener!
+For a while I have had no sharpener for my old-school pencils, and so I was given a Viridor green plastic wheelie bin sharpener!
 I have to hope that this has not compromised my integrity too far.